Gateway3B/DroneScanner/README.md

 ## DroneScanner

 This project is to create a drone that can navigate and map a building.
-It is using OpenCV in C++.
+It is using OpenCV in C++/Java/Python(Python chosen as main language).
 The idea is to use the camera as the main input device but others like ultrasonic might be used.

 ## Getting Started